gnolang/gno/docs/how-to-guides/effective-gno.md

-So, while you can still adhere to the original philosophy of minimizing dependencies, ultimately, try to use and write super stable, simple, tested, focused `p/` small libraries.
+So, while you can still adhere to the original philosophy of minimizing dependencies, ultimately, try to use and write super stable, simple, tested, and focused `p/` small libraries.
 This approach can lead to more reliable, efficient, and trustworthy Gno contracts.

 ```go